Stop Fighting Or I’ll Turn This Car Around!

 Download our report: Common Car Seat Mistakes and How to Fix Them

-6. Pull over.
 If all else fails and you can no longer ignore the bickering, safely pull over and let them know you will just wait until it stops before going again.
-Explain how it is not safe for anyone in the car when the driver is being distracted by fighting in the back seat.
+Explain how it is not safe for anyone in the car when the driver is being distracted and they need to stop fighting in the back seat.
 Take a deep breath (or 10, or 20), clean up the car, whatever to let your silence tell them they need to settle it before you begin driving.
 If you feel like you’re reaching the end of your rope of patience, you may need to exit the car.
 Stand outside and breathe, or pretend to check a tire (you know by kicking it).

-Do you have other tips you’d like to share?
+Do you have other tips to get the kids to stop fighting you’d like to share?
 Share your comments below.

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004